CSI-Diego-Gaud/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

- - Answer:
+ - Answer: Git is a distributed code and github is a place to see that code

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: Git Push is where you change youre git and pull is when you update your copy to another

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: Pull is when you update your copy to another and pull upstream is pulling all the way to the original source

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: None

 Type down any class notes below this sentence: